mukeshmk/saavn-dl/README.md

 ## ❤️ Support

-If saavn-dl has been useful to you and you'd like to help cover hosting and development costs, you can support the project.
+If saavn-dl has been useful to you and you'd like to help cover hosting and development costs, you can support the project via UPI.

 <p align="center">
   <img src="./public/support-via-upi.jpg" alt="Support via UPI" width="220">